spzala/myrepo/README.md

- my repo for specific usage
+ my repo for specific usage for opentech